dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 ### Home

-Home visualizations are displayed in the home screen (Anlaytics tab) of the android app.
+Home visualizations are displayed in the home screen (Analytics tab) of the android app.

 All items available are first created in the Data visualizer app in DHIS2 and configured in the android settings app.